jeffwain/foundry-stuff/inspiration/readme.md

 **Inspiration setup**

-- Create an item for each player called "Inspiration" that can track charges, with a maximum value.
+- Create an item for each player called "Inspiration" that can track charges.
+Import the data from `item-inspiration.json`.
-- Set up the macro to roll with each item's use (using Item Macros) or add the macro to all players' toolbars (no Item Macros)
+- Add `macro-give-inspiration` to the GM's toolbar.
+Run the macro to dole out inspiration.